lpsinger/userguide/analysis/superevents.rst

 A superevent consists of one or more event candidates, possibly from :doc:`different pipelines </analysis/searches>`, that are clustered based on coalescence time for modeled searches, and trigger time for unmodeled searches.

+.. note:: While the initial clustering window for superevents is 1 second, this window can expand as event candidates are added.
+   Concretely, if the time of the first event is :math:`t`, the window for the superevent is :math:`(t - 1, t + 1)`.
+   If the next event candidate arrives at :math:`t + 0.1`, the window becomes :math:`(t - 1, t + 1.1)`.
+In this way,
+   the superevent windows can become larger than 1 second.

 At any given time, one event belonging to the superevent is identified as the *preferred event*.
 The superevent inherits properties from the preferred event such as time, significance, sky localization, and classification.